microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

 - Configure a GitHub fine-grained personal access token (PAT) with permissions to modify __only__ the Jumpstart Agora Apps repo that you forked.

+  > __NOTE: The PAT token only needs to be created once as part of the prerequisites.
+Your token can be reused on subsequent deployments for as long as the token is valid.
+Therefore you should only need to complete these steps before your first deployment.
+If your token expires, simply follow the steps to create another.__

   - In the top right of the GitHub website, click on your user icon and then click "Settings".

     ![Screenshot showing how to create the GitHub PAT](./img/github_PAT0.png)